 Hardwood can be used in any room except for high moisture areas like full bathrooms or laundry rooms.

-If you have pets, their nails are likely to scratch the floor, but wood floors can be sanded down and refinished as many times as desired.
+If you have pets, their nails are likely to scratch the floor, but wood floors can be sanded down and refinished several times.
 Some people purposely refinish over the scratches and dings to obtain the “distressed” look.

 Once frowned upon, laminate flooring has come a long way since it was first introduced to the market.
 With the advance of printing technology, it can realistically mimic any material at a fraction of their cost.